Renault K-Type engine: K9K dCi

-The K9K is an automobile engine family – a group of straight-4 8-valve turbocharged Diesel engines co-developed by Nissan and/or Renault, and also Daimler AG (where it is called OM607).
+The K9K is an automobile engine family – a group of straight-4 8-valve turbocharged Diesel engines co-developed by Nissan and/or Renault, and also Mercedes-Benz Group in formerly regarding the K9K/OM607 engine, now known as OM608.
 The turbochargers used with this engine are provided by Garrett and BorgWarner.
 It has a displacement of 1461 cc and is called 1.5 dCi (direct Common-rail injection).
 Fuel injection systems were supplied by Delphi on the lower power level versions (up to 66 kW and by Continental (ex Siemens) on the higher power level versions (70 kW and higher).
 The Delphi injection systems have been replaced with Bosch ones in the Euro 5 versions.

 There are three versions of this engine: a low power version, a high power version and a high power version with variable-geometry turbocharger.
 Their maximum power output varies depending on the emission standards they meet.

 In Euro 3 standards, their power levels are 65 PS; 80 PS; 100 PS.

 In Euro 4 standards, their power levels are 70 PS; 85 PS; 106 PS.

 In Euro 5 standards, their power levels are 75 PS; 90 PS; 110 PS.
 Torque outputs range from 160 to 260 Nm at 1,750 rpm.